mmguberina/RLmaster/README.md

 network initialization is changed.
-c) training the autoencoder and the agent in parallel. by itself this doesn't work because the latent space the encoder creates changes as the autoencoder keeps being updated. some kind of strong regularization can maybe make this work.
+c) training the autoencoder and the agent in parallel. by itself this doesn't work because the latent space the encoder creates changes as the autoencoder keeps being updated. some kind of strong regularization is needed to make this work.
-d) same as c), but also including passing the policy gradients (or whatever other rl gradients) through the encoder. some (probably different) type of regularization is necessary to get this to work.
+d) same as c), but also including passing the value function gradients through the encoder. some (probably different) type of regularization is necessary to get this to work.
+(it just works better lol)

 #### Regularization options
 a) droupout
-b) sac+ae solved this, use that regularization -> L2 and LayerNorm
+b) sac+ae solved this, use that regularization -> L2 and LayerNorm ===> solved the problem
 c) data augmentation can regularize both the autoencoder and the q-network (drq)
-d) adding noise to latent space can regularize the decoder (RAE)
+d) adding noise to latent space can regularize the decoder (RAE) (sac+ae didn't actually use this lol)
 e) while denoising AE (DAE) serves its purpose, it can also (like data augmetation) serve as regularization